 On June 16, 2017, Amazon announced it had entered a definitive merger agreement with Whole Foods Market, Inc. for $13.7 billion.

 The wearable maker Jawbone begins liquidating its assets in July.

-On September 12, 2017, Apple introduced the iPhone 8, iPhone 8 plus, with a new edge-to-edge iPhone X with Face ID and updated Secure Enclave.
-The company also introduced the iPhone X and iPhone XS (iPhone 10) on November 3, 2017, with an OLED screen, Face ID (facial recognition and replacement to Touch ID), and removed the home button was released on November 3, 2017.
+On September 12, 2017, Apple introduced the iPhone 8, iPhone 8 plus, with a new edge-to-edge and updated Secure Enclave.
+Apple also introduced the iPhone X and iPhone XS (iPhone 10) on November 3, 2017, with an OLED screen, Face ID (facial recognition and replacement to Touch ID), and removed the home button.

 On December 11, 2017, Apple announced it was acquiring Shazam.